jburguete/install-unix/README.md

 Building instructions
 ---------------------

-You have only to type as root:
+When you have installed the basic operative system, you have only to type as
+root:

 > make